cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 ### Anger, Fear and Placation Triggers

 - `FIRE` There's a fire nearby.
 - `FRIEND_ATTACKED` A monster of the same type was attacked.
+Always triggers character aggro.
 - `FRIEND_DIED` A monster of the same type died.
+Always triggers character aggro.
 - `HURT` The monster is hurt.
+Always triggers character aggro.
 - `MEAT` Meat or a corpse is nearby.
 - `NULL` Source use only?
 - `PLAYER_CLOSE` The player gets within a few tiles distance.
+Triggers character aggro `<anger>%` of the time.
 - `PLAYER_WEAK` The player is hurt.
 - `SOUND` Heard a sound.
 - `STALK` Increases when following the player.